ritza-co/Codecov/coverage-reports-in-vscode.md

 This command uses `Coverage.py` to run the script that the Django repo uses to kick off the test runs with a test database specified by the `--settings=test_sqlite` flag.

-You will notice the tests being run, once they are complete, a new file will have appeared in the root directory of the repository: `.coverge`.
+You will notice the tests being run in your terminal, once they are complete, a new file will have appeared in the root directory of the repository: `.coverge`.
 This file contains the coverage information gathered during the test runs.
-However, in this form the data is not very useful
+However, in this form the data is not very useful.

 ### Generate Coverage Report